jmoenig/Snap/DEVLOG.md

 ### 2023-12-14
 * byob: let users rearrange custom blocks in the palette, thanks, Simon M. for pioneering this!
 * gui: added Simon M. to the credits tab of the "about Snap!" dialog
+* German translation update for rearranging custom blocks in the palette

 ### 2023-12-13
 * byob, objects: ignore bootstrapped dependencies when exporting custom blocks